-PHM655H1 Contemporary Topics in Addictions and Mental Health
+PHM655H1 - Contemporary Topics in Addictions and Mental Health health disorders.

-This course is designed to advance the student's knowledge and skills in psychiatry through a focus on selected disorders and their management.
-There will be an emphasis on substance use disorders, and their comorbidity with other mental health disorders.
 The course will be case-based with topics representing commonly encountered disorders allowing the student to further develop their pharmacotherapy knowledge to be able to manage complex patients.
 Students will demonstrate their pharmaceutical care skills as they progress through the course.
 All material will be delivered on-line with opportunities for the student to pose questions for additional learning to an expert in the field.
 Each lesson will incorporate active learning activities for the students to complete in order to facilitate knowledge and skill development.